SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-powershell.md

 The page transformation engine can also be used from PowerShell.
 This allows it to be integrated in a site modernization script that besides page transformation also does other things like installing solution, connecting the site to an Office 365 group and applying tenant branding.
 A good example of an all-up modernization script can be found [in the Office 365 Group connect article](modernize-connect-to-office365-group.md).

 > [!NOTE]
 > Below script shows how to transform pages.
-It requires [PnP PowerShell](https://aka.ms/sppnp-powershell) version 3.4.1812.0 (December 2018 release) or higher.
+It requires [PnP PowerShell](https://aka.ms/sppnp-powershell) version 3.16.1912.* (December 2019) or higher.
 There are additional sample scripts (e.g. for transforming publishing page, for transforming from on-premises SharePoint) available in our [GitHub scripts location](https://github.com/SharePoint/sp-dev-modernization/tree/dev/Scripts/PageTransformation).

 [!code-powershell[transformpages](../../sp-dev-modernization/Scripts/PageTransformation/Convert-WikiAndWebPartPages.ps1 "Transform pages to modern pages using PowerShell")]